run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/change/use/relate-information-to-change.md

-title: Relate information to the change
+title: Relate items to the change
 Description: It allows to link the Change to a series of information

 # Relate items to the change